vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

 ![](DR_Analysis_Main_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-## Figure 2A and 2B: Differences in Rates of Aflibercept and Bevacizumab Injection by Severity Score, Race and Insurance Status
+## Figure 2A and 2B: Differences in Rates of Bevacizumab Injection by Severity Category, Race and Insurance Status

 ``` r
 # Calculate likelihood of drug by severity score and race (given that patient received antivegf treatment)